Is Kimchi Keto Friendly? Learn How To Fit Within Your Carb Limits And Satisfy Your Korean Food Craving All In One Blow

 Kimchi contains a lot of nutrients and probiotics and is low in calories.
 It can be a great addition to your diet, and can help you slim down effectively.
 Studies show that it boosts the process of weight loss and helps to fight obesity (4).

-As kimchi is rich in probiotics it boosts your metabolism, revs up your digestive processes and intestinal microflora balance.
-Probiotics add to the good bacteria in the lining of your intestines and prevent gut inflammation and other intestinal problems (10, 1).
+As kimchi is rich in probiotics it can improve your metabolism, digestive processes and intestinal microflora balance.
+Probiotics add to the good bacteria in the lining of your intestines and prevent gut inflammation and other intestinal problems (9, 1).

 A research conducted by Korean scientists shows that kimchi possesses anti-atherosclerotic effects, due to its lipid-lowering, antioxidant and anti-inflammatory activities (2).

-One more benefit of kimchi’s anti-inflammatory effect is that it helps to prevent various serious diseases, such as type 2 diabetes and heart diseases.
-Research shows that regular consumption of this dish significantly decreases blood sugar and total cholesterol, which adds to the risk of the previously mentioned diseases (8).
+One more benefit of kimchi’s anti-inflammatory effect is that it could help to prevent various serious diseases, such as type 2 diabetes and heart diseases.
+Research shows that regular consumption of this dish significantly decreases blood sugar and total cholesterol, high levels of which adds to the risk of the previously mentioned diseases (7).

 And now, with all the provided keto and kimchi information, the main question is: is kimchi keto?
 As you already know, kimchi is a great choice for weight loss.
 It is rich in nutrients and probiotics, and low in calories.
 However, it may be confusing whether this Korean side dish fits into keto diet standards.
 Although most of its calories are from carbs, kimchi is relatively low in them, which means that you can consume it without knocking yourself out of ketosis.
 However, it is better to consume homemade kimchi, as certain brands may add extra carb-rich components, including sugars.